UVASGD/sgd-docs/source/guide.md

 ##### Code Review

 Code Reviewing is the practice of having leads, usually engineers, look over peoples' code and suggesting fixes, changes, and bringing up possible bugs, edge cases, etc... that the original programmer may not have considered.
 Code Reviewers are usually skilled and experienced, but it may also be useful to have young programmers code review each others; even at a early stage, different programmers think differently and so this can be fruitful.
 The easiest way to code review is to look over commit history or check out pull requests (merges) from branches before approval.

-##### Pair Programming

-This applies to more than just programming though.
-While its fortuitous to have programmers work together, just as is the case with having them review each others code, it is also useful to have other artists check each others work, offering constructive criticism and aiding each other in new softwares or skills.
-This can be a great way to bring new people up to speed, but if done improperly, can force members to feel like they're not participating.
-If you're going to pair program, make sure the most novice person always understands what is going on.
-It's usually best to have this person do the actual typing, but make sure they're not simply taking dictation either.
-As a more junior member in a pair, your job is to make sure you understand; and as a more senior, your job is to make sure the junior understands.
-The work can wait.
-It's much more efficient to make you both competent so you can split off and do your own work than it is to finish your current task quickly but learn nothing.

 ##### Stash, Pull, Pop, Push